Bill Gates: Cryptocurrency Is 'Rare Technology That Has Caused Deaths In a Fairly Direct Way' - Slashdot

 I didn't expect anything else: the guy who most benefits from the current finantial system bashing a trending, actually revolutionary.
 It is quite shameful to see him resort to such a low blow.
 It's like saying: "hey, 20 people died making this humongous undersea tunnel", without acknowledging the bridge prevents 200 deaths a year out of whatever the fuck they did to cross the straight before.

 Seriously, this guy has been the top richest dude, in the world, for 18 out of the last 23 years.
-He has - wait scra
+He has - wait scratch that -

+him and his next 10 generations have absolutely no say in the matter of "what is fairer than what we have now?".
+Fairness is seriously not something at play here.

+I assume he and everybody else know Microsoft has surely caused deaths in a fairly direct way as much as any cryptocurrency, and just like crypto, none of them were part of the plan.
+Obviously not as direct as, say Smith and Wesson, Heckler and Koch, Lockheed Martin or any so-called "defense"-related company, but even those have their own sorry excuses for liability.

 Re: (Score:2)